SCW-Aberystwyth/python-novice-gapminder/_episodes/19-wrap.md

 *   [biopython](http://biopython.org) is home to the biopython library which has lots of useful bioinformatics and biology related functions.

-*   [GDAL](http://gdal.org/python/) is home to the geographic data abstraction library's python version.
+*   [GDAL](http://www.gdal.org/index.html) is home to the geospatial data abstraction library which includes a python version.

 *   [SymPy](http://www.sympy.org) is home to the Symbolic Maths library.